singla-shivam/singla-shivam/README.md

 I am a full-stack software engineer who is passionate to explore new technologies.
 I thrive in a fast-paced environment and love to work with passionate individuals.
 I enjoy working in JavaScript, TypeScript and NodeJs.

 #### Programming languages
-JavaScript, TypeScript, Kotlin, Java and Rust.
+JavaScript, TypeScript, Kotlin, Rust, Elixir and Java.

 #### Technologies/Frameworks I have used
 NodeJS, Deno, Vue, Nuxt, Vuex,